-One of the questions most commonly asked of our attorneys is, “What sort of compensation can I expect if I win my car accident case?”
+One of the questions most commonly asked of our attorneys is: “What sort of compensation can I expect if I win my car accident case?”
 This is a question to which we can offer a reasonable response only after evaluating your potential claim and investigating the circumstances surrounding your injury.
-Nevertheless, there are a number of common criteria that can help you at least to understand how “fair compensation” is determined.
+Nevertheless, there are a number of common criteria that can help you to at least understand how “fair compensation” is determined.

 For an evaluation of your specific claim, please contact the experienced personal injury attorneys at Proner & Proner today.

 There are a number of different factors that help to determine what “fair compensation” for your injury claim may be.
 These include: